 Ideally, visualization should be taught to a level of automaticity in early primary or elementary school, but it can be developed at any time.

-Why Does Visualization Work and How can it Improve Academic Achievement?
+Why Does Visualization Work and How Can It Improve Academic Achievement?

 Visualization works for a number of reasons:

 - Visualization stimulates the same parts of the brain as when we actually perform the same activity.
 In fact, we can fool our brain and body into believing visualizations are real.
-For example, take a minute and imagine the sight, smell and touch of slicing a lemon in quarters and then taking a big bite.
+For example, take a minute and imagine the sight, smell, and touch of slicing a lemon in quarters and then taking a big bite.
 You probably will find that your mouth starts watering because your body reacts to your visualization.
 So, if it is easy for you to learn from and remember things that you have experienced, visualizations can often be just as powerful.

 - Visualization communicates a lot of information.
-As the popular adage suggests, “a picture says a thousand words.”
+As the popular adage suggests, “A picture says a thousand words.”
 So, for example, visualizing a scene from history or a complex graph from math can help students remember and recall a plethora of details.

 - Visualization enhances attention because it keeps the audience focused on the subject matter.
 For example, when students visualize the content of a lesson or a passage that they are reading, comprehension increases dramatically.
 Many students report that they create a “movie in their head” and the visuals maintain their concentration and interest.
-In addition, when students visualize a scene before they write it, ideas tend to be more cohesive, their thoughts remain fluid and their stories integrate more descriptive language.
+In addition, when students visualize a scene before they write it, their ideas tend to be more cohesive, their thoughts remain fluid, and their stories integrate more descriptive language.

 What Can We Do to Help Children Master Visualization?

 On the one hand, we need to define visualization for our students and teach the skill.
 When students need to develop their capacity to visualize, I have found that the best way to teach visualization is to break it down into 10 different skill sets.
-They must learn how to visualize color, size, shape, number, mood, perspective, background, direction, movement and other senses such as smell, touch and taste.
+They must learn how to visualize color, size, shape, number, mood, perspective, background, direction, movement, and other senses, such as smell, touch, and taste.
 To help with the process, you can ask students the following questions about their visualizations: